-Flagship Long-Term Growth Pool (7 years or more)
+Flagship Long-Term Pool

 The Pool seeks long term growth.
 It is a broadly diversified portfolio offering domestic and international market exposure, investing in large-cap and small-cap securities in developed countries and emerging markets with an allocation to alternative investments.